mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

   > 💡 Always import styling APIs (eg. `ThemeProvider`, `styled`, etc.) from `@mui/material`
 - Use `@mui/core` if you want to style the components from scratch using your preferred styling method.
   > 💡 This package can be imported alongside `@mui/material`.
-- Use `@mui/system` if you want APIs that enable building your own design system.
+- Use `@mui/system` if you want APIs that enable building your own design system from scratch.